 % ===================================

-For a vector parameter set, we have to define uncertainty for each element of the vector.
-User can follow a similar approach as used for the chord/twist/thickness curve defined already in this routine.
+For a vector parameter set, we have to define uncertainty for each element of the vector, as is done for example in the definition of uncertainty in the twist along a blade.
+A similar approach can be used as for the chord/twist/thickness curve defined already in this routine.

-Although, we define the uncertain properties for all the parameters, we can selectively perform sensitivity analysis using a subset of parameters.
-The names of these selected parameters are specified in the variable uncertain_params.
+Although we define properties for all uncertain parameters, we can selectively perform sensitivity analysis using only a subset of these parameters.
+The names of these selected parameters are specified in the variable uncertain_params at the end of the file.

-The routine getParameterAeroModule.m also located in the directory sensitivity_analysis/cases/aero_module/ calls turbineData.m routine and converts the turbine/site data and uncertainty definitions in a format that is suitable for the UQLab routines.
-All the data in from turbineData.m routine is put into in the cell variable P{}.
-Further, if a new parameters is added to turbineData.m file then getParameterAeroModule.m routine should also be updated by appending the new parameter at the end of the cell variable P{}.
-Note that here the order in which the input parameters are assigned to P{} should not be changed.
-And new elements shall only be added in the end.
+The routine getParameterAeroModule.m also located in the directory sensitivity_analysis/cases/aero_module/ calls the turbineData.m routine and converts the turbine/site data and uncertainty definitions in a format that is suitable for the UQLab routines.
+All the data from the turbineData.m routine is put into in the cell variable P{}.
+Further, if a new parameter is added to the turbineData.m file then the getParameterAeroModule.m routine should also be updated by appending the new parameter at the end of the cell variable P{}.
+Note:

+The order in which the input parameters are assigned to P{} should not be changed, and new elements shall only be added in the end.

 2.2 Writing the sampled random parameters in the AEROmodule

 UQLab generates samples of random variables that should be written to AEROmodule input file input.txt.
-For this, we use writeAeroModuleInput.m routine located in the directory /sensitivity_analysis/cases/aero_module/.
+For this, we use the writeAeroModuleInput.m routine located in the directory /sensitivity_analysis/cases/aero_module/.
 This routine modifies the input.txt file using the sampled random values of the parameters.
-If a new parameter is added this routine should be modified accordingly.
+If a new parameter is added, this routine should be modified accordingly.

 2.3 Setting up the properties of Sensitivity analysis algorithm

-We specify algorithms used to compute the Sobol indices in initialize.m routine located in the directory sensitivity_analysis/cases/aero_module/.
+One can specify the algorithms used to compute the Sobol indices in initialize.m routine located in the directory sensitivity_analysis/cases/aero_module/.

-There are four possible algorithms to compute Sobol indices: Monte Carlo (MC), Polynomial Chaos Expansion based on quadrature (PCE_Quad), Polynomial Chaos Expansion based on Ordinary Least Squares and Polynomial Chaos Expansion based on Least Angle Regression (PCE_LARS).
-We specify a list of options as follows:
+There are currently four possible algorithms to compute Sobol indices: Monte Carlo (MC), Polynomial Chaos Expansion based on quadrature (PCE_Quad), Polynomial Chaos Expansion based on Ordinary Least Squares and Polynomial Chaos Expansion based on Least Angle Regression (PCE_LARS).
+For details, please see the UQLab manual.

+We specify a list of the methods that we request UQLab to run for example as follows:

 methods = {'MC','PCE_Quad','PCE_OLS','PCE_LARS'};

-And for each methods, we further describe the number of samples or polynomial order as:
+For each method, we further describe the number of samples or polynomial order (this depends on the method type) as:

 % Number of samples with MC